goswamijay/Chat-With-Me/README.md

 ## 💫 Features ✨

-- User authentication (sign up, sign in, sign out) 🔐
+- User authentication by Mobile Number 🔐
 - Real-time messaging with other users 📩📨
 - Ability to send text messages, images, and videos 📝📷🎥
 - Push notifications for new messages 🔔